Collegium Musicum

 He shakes His leonine head - no.

-Two women in fur ignore the hand,
+Two women demure ignore the hand,

 The eyes, the whole begging boy.